Tōya Maru

 Tōya Maru (洞爺丸) was a Japanese train ferry constructed by Japanese National Railways (JNR) which sank during Typhoon Marie, known locally as the Tōya Maru Typhoon, in the Tsugaru Strait between the Japanese islands of Hokkaidō and Honshū on September 26, 1954.
 JNR announced in September 1955 that 1,153 people aboard were killed in the accident.
 However, the exact number of fatalities remains unknown because some victims managed to obtain passage on the ship at the last minute, and others canceled their tickets just before the incident occurred.
+Fatalities were later reported as up to 1,170 passengers and crew.

 Construction

 Tōya Maru was launched on November 21, 1947.
 She was 118.7 m long and 15.85 m at her beam and she had a gross register tonnage of 3898 grt.
 She could accommodate 1,128 passengers and was operated by a crew of 120.
 She covered the distance from Aomori to Hakodate in 4 hours and 30 minutes.

 As early as 1950, she was fitted with radar equipment, becoming one of the first Japanese sea liners to be so equipped.
 She was used by the Emperor the month before she sank.
 She was also famous as the flagship of the Tsugaru Strait.